christine-nguyen-fi/christine-nguyen-fi/README.md

 - 👋 Hi, I’m Christine
 - 👀 I’m interested in learning about Data science topics such as Machine Learning, AI
-- 🌱 I’m currently learning SQL, Python, and how to use them in ML projects
+- 🌱 I’m currently learning SQL, Python, and how to use them in ML and SW development projects
 - 💞️ I’m looking for a mentor who are also in this field to learn more about pratical projects.
 - 📫 How to reach me: christine.nguyen144@gmail.com